 Sunset swim, Shilshole Bay, February 10, 2023

 My ski season started in January (my Ikon ski pass has blackout dates over the holidays), with plenty of snow coming down at Crystal Mountain, just north of Mt.
 Rainier, SE of Seattle.
-It was snowing all day, which is a true test of goggles (mine earned about a grade D).
+It was snowing all day, which is a true test for goggles (mine earned about a grade D).
 But always a thrill nonetheless.

 Taking a break on a warm-up run in off Forest Queen, Crystal Mountain